Chanakya-dev/Notes/GitNotes.md

-# Lina's Git Adventure: A Comprehensive Git and GitHub Tutorial
+#  A Comprehensive Git and GitHub Tutorial

 ## Chapter 1: First Steps with Git